akmey/akmey-client-old/README.md

 ## How does this work?

 Download the [binary release](https://github.com/akmey/akmey-client/releases) and just let the magic do!
+An install script is bundled with repository.

+**Warning!** These binary releases are compiled with libc6 2.24.
+So you must have this version or greater to run these binaries
+The script can also compile for you, run `bash install.sh compile`

 `akmey i <username>` - ta-da!